 Program Registration Notes

-- All new students must contact and meet with Kerry Weber, Chairperson of CJES or Dave Tinklepaugh, Program Director.
+- All new students must contact and meet with Maureen Breck, Academic Advisor, Leigh Martindale, Chairperson of CJES, or Dave Tinklepaugh, Program Director.

-- Continuing students need to meet with Dave Tinklepaugh, Program Director prior to course registration.
+- Continuing students need to meet with Dave Tinklepaugh, Program Director prior to PMD course registration.

 - Program starts in the Fall only (for Paramedic courses).

 - All students wishing to start Paramedic courses must hold a valid New York State Emergency (EMT) certification (minimum 3 months).